jaimetur/PhotoMigrator/README.md

        original unzipped files.
 -rd, --remove-duplicates-after-fixing
        Remove Duplicates files in <OUTPUT_FOLDER> after fixing them.
+-fs, --fix-symlinks-broken <FOLDER_TO_FIX>
+       Execute the Script in Mode 'Fix Symbolic Links Broken' and try to fix all symbolic links for Albums in <FOLDER_TO_FIX> folder (Useful if you have move any folder from the OUTPUT_FOLDER and some Albums seems to be empty.
 -fd, --find-duplicates-in-folders <DUPLICATES_FOLDER(s)>
        Execute the Script in Mode 'Find Duplicates' (All other steps will be skipped).
        Specify the Folder(s) where you want to find duplicates.
 If found any duplicates